 You may be contacted to let you know what has been done or to talk about any further action that may be needed.
 The Academic Registrar will formally notify you of any action to be taken or any decision made.

 If you do not agree with the Academic Registrar’s decision you may seek a review by writing to the Executive Director Academic Services.

-Other avenues for resolving complaints you might find helpful are the Office of the Ombudsman and the Disputes Tribunal.
+Other avenues for resolving complaints you might find helpful are NZQA, the Disputes Tribunal, the Human Rights Commission, or the Office of the Ombudsman.

-Please note, both of these will have expected that you would have exhausted the Open Polytechnic complaints processes in the first instance before they will investigate.
+Please note, all of these will have expected that you would have exhausted the Open Polytechnic complaints processes in the first instance before they will investigate.